SilenusTA/StreamRoller/extensions/adminpage/README.md

 }
 ...
 ```
-You can easily capture this in your message handler by looking for ExtensionMessage in the main packet and AdminModalData in the data packet
+You can easily capture this in your message handler by looking for ExtensionMessage in the main packet and SettingsWidgetSmallData in the data packet

 ### Description of the example
 Going through some important bits in the example above